Autoclave Monitoring and Sterile Pack Storage Standards

 Autoclave Validation and Documentation

-Failure of any of these validation cycles indicates that autoclave settings must be adjusted or the autoclave serviced.
+Failure of any of these validation cycles indicates that autoclave settings must be adjusted, or the autoclave serviced.
 An autoclave that fails validation cannot be used again for sterilization of surgical instruments until it has passed a biological indicator test.
 The results of all tests, pass or fail, must be documented and available for review at the semi-annual IACUC inspections.

 Storage of Sterile Items

 Ideally, sterile items are autoclaved as close to the day of use as possible (e.g. the day before surgery) and not stored for an extended period of time.
 All sterile packs must be labeled with the date of autoclaving.
 They should be stored in a closed cabinet and protected from moisture.
-As a general rule, packs wrapped in cloth or woven paper should be used within 1 month of autoclaving and sealed peel packs should be used within 1 year.
+As a general rule, packs wrapped in cloth or woven paper must be used within 1 month of autoclaving and sealed peel packs should be must be used within 1 year.

 If any of the following events occur the pack should be repackaged and sterilized prior to use: